TheDevTec/devcraft/README.md

 # Fang
-Sabre is a reimplementation of the Gameplay plugin using the Minestom API I copied the basics of it from [Sabre](https://github.com/Project-Cepi/Sabre)
+Sabre is a reimplementation of the Gameplay plugin using the Minestom API.
+I copied the basics of it from [Sabre](https://github.com/Project-Cepi/Sabre)

 ## Installation